 Royal Caribbean Daycare

 Most of Royal Caribbean’s newer ships have a dedicated Royal Babies & Tots Nursery.
 These nurseries provide drop-off care for infants and toddlers ages 6 to 36 months.
-Fees apply ($6/hour during the day; $8/hour in evening).
+Fees apply ($6/hour during the day; $8/hour in the evening).

 Royal Caribbean previously offered paid in-room sitting for children ages 1 and up through its Sitters at Sea program.
 But that program was discontinued in 2018.